Helping you stay safe online.

 Weststar will never send you an email or text message asking for your online ID, passcode, or any other private or personal information.

-To protect our members from fraud, WestStar Credit Union may block the purchase ability of the VISA Debit Card in foreign countries.
-If you plan on traveling outside of the United States, please contact us at 800-729-9328, so we can verify Visa Debit and ATM availability for your destination.
+To protect our members from fraud, WestStar Credit Union may block the purchase ability of the Mastercard Debit Card in foreign countries.
+If you plan on traveling outside of the United States, please contact us at 800-729-9328, so we can verify Mastercard Debit and ATM availability for your destination.

 Warning!
 Don't become the victim of a check scam.